Adellis95/Project-1/ReadMe.md

 ## Installation

+You can access the application by following this link: https://adellis95.github.io/Project-1/

-The way to access this project is to go to my GitHub site and to clone my Javascript Quiz repository from here : https://github.com/Adellis95
+Or go to my GitHub page and clone my Project-1 repository from here : https://github.com/Adellis95

 Then you pull the cloned repository into your terminal/GitBash by using the "git pull (git@github.com:Adellis95/Project-1.git)